Superior Intelligence = Superior Results

 - Competitive Intelligence Concepts and Methodology

-- Establishing and Organizing a Competitive Intelligence Function
+- How to Establish and Implement a Competitive Intelligence Function

-- Integrating Competitive Intelligence into Strategic Practice and Firm Goals
+- How to Integrate Competitive Intelligence into Strategic Practice

 Zena Applebaum is the Director, Professional Firm Customer Segments with Thomson Reuters in Canada.
 In her role, Zena has primary responsibility for voice of the client feedback, client intelligence, market and competitor performance analysis, and being fearless within the segment.
 A regular speaker, writer, and blogger on competitive intelligence and other change management topics in professional service firms, Zena is a data junkie who revels in the possibilities of data to connect people, places and things.
 Zena authored “Business Intelligence for Law Firms” published in November 2012.